mpolacek/lists/best-new-music.md

 - [ ] 107.
 Architecture in Helsinki - In Case We Die
 - [ ] 106.
 Vitalic - Ok Cowboy
 - [ ] 105.
 The Boy Least Likely to - The Best Party Ever
 - [ ] 104.
-Caribou-The Milk of Human Kindness
+Caribou - The Milk of Human Kindness
 - [ ] 103.
 Edan - Beauty and the Beat
 - [ ] 102.
 The Decemberists - Picaresque
 - [ ] 101.
 M.I.A. - Arular